dimonf/sunduk/README.md

 # sunduk
-local file storage indexing app
+file indexer and manager

-  *  CLI oriented
+  *  CLI interface, no GUI
   *  scriptable
-  *  database in plain JSON file
+  *  database backend in SQLite
-  *
+  *  inspired by TMSU